vedanshlall/Kaggle-House-Prices-Advanced-Regression-Techniques/README.md

 Run
 For a single model run, navigate to the /code/single_model/ and run the following commands: python base_model.py For a ensemble run, navigate to the /code/ensemble/ and run the following commands: python ensemble.py Make sure to change the data directory and the parameters accordingly before the model run.

-Submission

-Submission score on Kaggle leaderboard with different approaches.

-FlowChart

-Flow chart of the code.